 Lisa Stout

-she has spearheaded efforts to develop and implement Future Centers at three San Marcos Unified School District high schools, grown community partnerships and revenue streams, and added robust programs for high school students.
+Lisa was a high school counselor for nearly 20 years until she was selected to lead Project Next (formerly The San Marcos Promise) in 2019.
+With support from her dedicated staff and board, she has spearheaded efforts to develop and implement Future Centers at three San Marcos Unified School District high schools, grown community partnerships and revenue streams, and added robust programs for high school students.
+Lisa is proud to announce that Project Next will be expanding to serve students in Escondido Union High School District and Escondido Charter High School in the fall.

 As a first-generation college student from a low income, single-parent household, Lisa can attest to the fact that education changes the trajectory of lives.
 She was fortunate to have adults in her life who didn’t allow her to fall through the cracks, especially her high school counselor (which inspired her to pursue a career as a high school counselor).
 Lisa attributes much of where she is today to these support systems and people who invested in her future.
 Lisa is grateful to pay it forward by bringing in resources and creating opportunities that impact student futures in partnership with cross-sector organizations.

-When Lisa is not shaping futures, she enjoys traveling, running, boxing and spending time with her husband of 25 years, Brady, who is a ceramics and sculpture teacher at San Marcos High School.
+When Lisa is not shaping futures, she enjoys traveling, running, boxing and spending time with her husband of 26 years, Brady, who is a ceramics and sculpture teacher at San Marcos High School.

 Share by: